 AWS Shield Advanced

-AWS Shield Advanced provides enhanced detection for attack traffic directed toward your protected Elastic IP address, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator or Amazon Route 53 resources.
+AWS Shield Advanced provides customized detection based on traffic patterns to your protected Elastic IP address, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator or Amazon Route 53 resources.
 Using additional region- and resource-specific monitoring techniques, AWS Shield Advanced detects and alerts you of smaller DDoS attacks.
-AWS Shield Advanced also detects application layer attacks like HTTP floods or DNS query floods by baselining traffic on your resource and identifying anomalies.
+AWS Shield Advanced also detects application layer attacks like HTTP floods or DNS query floods by baselining traffic on your application and identifying anomalies.

 Advanced attack mitigation